-We provide pediatric and adult cochlear implant surgery
+We provide pediatric and adult cochlear implant surgery in Jacksonville, FL

 The Hearing Center at Jacksonville Hearing and Balance Institute’s (JHBI) Cochlear Implant Program helps our patients and their families develop the best treatment options to manage hearing loss and improve quality of life.
 Our team is committed to providing each patient with the best care and lifelong continuing assistance.
 JHBI is the largest private center for cochlear implants in this region and strives to provide compassion and understanding for each patient and his or her individual needs.